gholler-sopra/hydrator-plugins/core-plugins/docs/Projection-transform.md

 Description
 -----------
-The Projection transform lets you drop, keep, rename, and cast fields to a different type.
+Projection Transform is a Guavus Enterprise Accelerator that lets you drop, keep, rename, and cast fields to a different type.
-Fields are first dropped based on the drop or keep field, then cast, then renamed.
+Fields are first dropped or kept, then cast, and then renamed.

-For example, suppose the transform is configured to drop field 'B' and rename field 'A' to 'B'.
+For example, suppose the transform is configured to drop the field 'B' and rename the field 'A' to 'B'.
-If the transform receives this input record:
+If the transform receives the following input record:

 | field name | type | value  |
 | ---------- | ---- | ------ |